How we manage Direct Debits at Octopus Energy

 • The reason we change Direct Debits is to make sure you can cover the cost of the energy you use and get to a healthy balance – we explain a bit more how we work out what’s healthy later on.

 • You’re always in control of your payments, and can change them online or by talking to our team.
-Over 70% of our customers feel more in control of their DD since joining us.

 Our guiding principles are:

-• Keep customers clearly informed to make sure they don’t build up unexpected debt
+• Keep customers clearly informed to make sure they don’t build up unexpected debt.

-• Ensure customers are always in control: it’s your money
+• Ensure customers are always in control: it’s your money.

 How do you calculate my DD payments?